 Fortunately, both the federal and state government have offered coronavirus mortgage relief in response to hundreds of thousands of homeowners being affected by the coronavirus mortgage crisis and being in default on their coronavirus mortgage due to loss of income.
 Consequently, many homeowners have turned to these mortgage relief coronavirus programs for help.

 This article shall explore these mortgage forbearance programs and government programs to help pay mortgages and help with mortgage payments.
-Moreover, we shall discuss the importance of an attorney and how they can help you with aid relief and economic assistance for your mortgage.
+Moreover, we shall discuss the importance of a foreclosure defense attorney and how they can help you with aid relief and economic assistance for your mortgage.

 When a homeowner is behind on their mortgage, they may try to utilize a mortgage forbearance program, which is an agreement between the homeowner and the lender regarding the mortgage owed.
 Such an agreement typically results in either the mortgage debt being either reduced or stalled for a certain period of time.
 Mortgage forbearance agreements, however, do not erase the amount owed for your home loan.
 It simply just buys the homeowner some additional time in that any missed payments or reduced rates will still have to be paid back by the homeowner eventually.

 Mortgage forbearance agreements can still be very helpful because it often suspends the amounts owed for a designated limited period of time or forbearance period, allowing the homeowner a chance to catch up financially, and then once that limited period of time has expired, payments resume as agreed to.